open-easyrtc/open-easyrtc/server_example/README.md

-easyRTC Server Example
+EasyRTC Server Example
 ======================

-This folder contains all the files you'll need to create a simple server with easyRTC, Express, and Socket.io.
+This folder contains all the files you'll need to create a simple server with EasyRTC, Express, and Socket.io.
 You can copy these files where you wish.

 Files and Folders:
 ------------------